ManticoreGamesInc/platform-documentation/src/tutorials/shared_storage.md

 To save data for a player:

-1. Add the Shared Data Key as a Custom Variable to the script's **Properties**.
+1. Add the Shared Data Key as a Custom Property to the script's **Properties**.
-2. Add the variable reference to the Custom Variable to the script's properties.
+2. Add the variable reference to the Custom Property to the script's properties.
-3. Create a variable for the player's data table and assign it equal to ``Storage.GetPlayerData()``
+3. Create a variable for the player's data table and assign it equal to ``Storage.GetSharedPlayerData()``
 4. Change a property of that table.
-5. Reassign the table to the player's storage with ``Storage.SetPlayerData()``
+5. Reassign the table to the player's storage with ``Storage.SetSharedPlayerData()``

 To learn more, check out the [example snippets with shared storage](examples.md)